brillout/wildcard-api/readme.md

 };
 ~~~

-That's a bad idea since anyone in the world can go on your website and call:
+That's a bad idea since anyone in the world can go to your website,
+open the browser's web dev console, and call:
 ~~~js
 const users = await endpoints.run('SELECT login, password FROM users;');
 users.forEach(({login, password}) => {